Tuesday, November 28, 2006

 Boat Tour – Guest Cabin

 We removed the sink, water supply, and drain lines.
-We re-routed the hot water line to the cockpit shower, which was previously cold water only.
+We re-routed the hot water line to the cockpit shower, which had previously been cold-water only.
 This involved adding a mixer in the cockpit to regulate the water temperature.
-We converted the sink drain through hull to be used for the generator exhaust water.
-We then built a teak desk which also slides out just as the sink did, but also has leaves which fold out to create a reasonably sized work area.
+We converted the sink drain through-hull to use for the generator exhaust water.
+We then built a teak desk that slides out just as the sink did, and it also has leaves that fold out to create a reasonably sized work area.
 The desk was designed primarily as a station for the laptop computer.
 When the laptop is not in use, it is stored safely in the desk compartment.

 We finally added a chair for the desk.
-This chair uses a pedestal system, which allows for easy removal, leaving a plate that is flush with the cabin sole.
+This chair uses a pedestal system that allows for easy removal, leaving a plate flush with the cabin sole.
 While guests are aboard, the chair is stored at the helm in the cockpit.
-Guests, of course, now use the sink in the single head on Ariel.
+Guests, of course, now use the single-head sink in Ariel.

 This compartment also includes a hanging locker.
 While rarely used as such, this space is used to store a toolbox and a wet/dry vacuum, both of which are too bulky for other storage areas but are now readily accessible.